S I L K

 Silk Embroidery

-Tie-dye technique is used as a base for embroidery in which the fabric is
+Tie-dye technique is used as a base for embroidery in which the

-and the cloth is tied with fine threads to resist the dye.
+raised nails and the cloth is tied with fine threads to resist the dye.

-Most of the times the dyed silk is left un-ironed, so that the creases and
+Most of the times the dyed silk is left un-ironed, so that the

-or mica is also used to highlight the pattern.
+Tiny mirrors or mica is also used to highlight the pattern.

-India is the second largest producer of silk, next only to China.
-India, the
+India is the second largest producer of silk, next only to

-distinctly its own.
+silk production, distinctly its own.

 Caring for your Silks